boriel-basic/zxbasic/docs/let.md

 # LET

 Let sentence is used to assign a value to a variable or array element.
-In ZXBASIC, it can be omitted.
+In ZX BASIC, it can be omitted.
 E.g.:
 ```
 LET a = 5
 ```
-which in ZXBASIC can be also written as:
+which in ZX BASIC can be also written as:
 ```
 a = 5
 ```